Executive Board Elections and Appointments

 Eligibility and Responsibilities

-Candidates must be active CSPA-NYS members and are encouraged to receive the support of their direct supervisor prior to pursuing a position.
+Candidates must be active CSPA-NYS members and should receive the support of their direct supervisor prior to pursuing a position.
 General responsibilities for all Executive Board officers include:

 - Attend all Board and committee meetings.